 One of the biggest offenses in senior stereotyping is to use actors that fit the general demographic of your audience and have them do something mundane, like smiling while they drink a glass of wine and stare out into the distance.
 How is your audience supposed to relate to an image like this?
 On the other hand, you also don’t want to deceive a senior struggling to live on their own; such as someone being helped into bed because they are too feeble to function by themselves.

 Instead of trying to represent an entire demographic by the extreme ends of the spectrum, focus on the individual.
 What does your target audience actually want and need out of a senior living community?
 Highlight purposeful activities, such as actively participating in the world and continuing to pursue their passions.

 Show Don’t Tell

 Having someone speaking to the audience about the benefits of moving into your living community is a tired trope.
 It’s something that most seniors expect from a pamphlet.
 Showing is much more effective than telling.
 A great example of a senior living community that did this focused on showing the day-to-day lives of its residents as they dined, exercised, played pool, painted, and more — all without any dialogue whatsoever.
 Like they always say, an image is worth a thousand words.

 It seems like many advertisers forget that seniors still like to be entertained and that they have a great sense of humor.
 You don’t need to be deadly serious when marketing towards seniors.
 Try to entertain them and appeal to their sense of humor — you’ll find that they’ll be much more engaged as a result.

-Many senior living communities fail to market to a senior audience effectively because they fall into the trap of using advertising ideas that rely on senior stereotypes.
-Seniors recognize these stereotypes and do not appreciate them, which means that you will have difficulty generating interest in your community.
+Many senior living communities fail to market to a senior audience effectively.
+This is because they fall into the trap of using advertising ideas that rely on senior stereotypes.
+Seniors recognize these stereotypes and do not appreciate them.
+As a result, you will have difficulty generating interest in your community.
 Use these advertising ideas to help avoid stereotyping seniors in your marketing efforts.